-Figure 4.25 Configuration Page - Remote iServer
+Figure 4.25 Configuration Menu - Remote iServer

-4.10.2 Local iServer
+4.9.2 Local iServer

-- 1. An IP address should be assigned to the iServer dynamically or statically (recommended). - 2.
+- An IP address should be assigned to the iServer dynamically or statically (recommended). - 2.
 Use a browser to access the Local iServer's WEB page.
-Simply type the iServer's IP address at the browser's URL location (i.e. 192.168.1.49) followed by an Enter key.
+Simply type the iServer's IP address at the browser's URL location (i.e. 128.100.101.49) followed by an Enter key.
 You should then see the iServer's main WEB page. - 3.
 Click on the Update button. - 4.
 Click on Configuration, you will be prompted with a Password (default is 12345678). - 5.
 On the Configuration page, under Serial Communication section, make sure the parameters such as Baud Rate, Data Bits, Parity, Stop Bits, Flow Control, etc. match with your attached serial device and its application software. - 6.
-Make sure to set the End Character (Hex) to 00 and the Timeout to 0. - 7.
-Under Terminal Server section, set Number of Connections to 0. - 8.
-Under Remote Access section, set the Remote Access to enable, Enter the Remote IP address (would be the IP address of the remote iServer, 192.168.1.50), and use the default Remote Port number 2000. - 9.
-Set Connection Control to Reconnect and set the Connection Timeout to a desired value. - The Reconnect option is used in Serial Tunneling and it applies only to the Local Note is is erver.
-If the tunneling connection between the two is ervers goes down due to network problems, power failure, etc., the Reconnect option will enable the Local iServer to reconnect with the Remote iServer based on the specified time interval in the Connection Timeout.
-For example, based on a timeout of 1000 x 10 ms (10 seconds), the Local iServer will continually attempt to reconnect and re-establish the tunnel with the Remote iServer every 10 seconds. - 10.
-Click on Save button for the changes to take place.
+Make sure to set the End Character (Hex) to 00 and the Timeout to 0. - Under Terminal Server section, set Number of Sockets to 0. - 8.
+Under Remote Access section, set the Remote Access to enable, Enter the Remote IP address (would be the IP address of the remote iServer, 128.100.101.50), and use the default Remote Port number 2000. - Set Connection Control to Reconnect and set the Connection Timeout to a desired value.

+The Reconnect option is used in Serial Tunneling and it applies only to the Local iServer.
+If the tunneling connection between the two iServers goes down due to network problems, power failure, etc., the Reconnect option will enable the Local iServer to reconnect with the Remote iServer based on the specified time interval in the Connection Timeout.
+For example, based on a timeout of 1000 x 10 ms (10 seconds), the Local iServer will continually attempt to reconnect and re-establish the tunnel with the Remote iServer every 10 seconds.

-11. Initialize the serial device application software to establish the connection.
+- 10. Click on Save button for the changes to take place. - 11.
+Initialize the serial device application software to establish the connection.